DoctorWkt/CSCv2/Instructions.md

    9 up to 15 will set the carry flag.

-   That's a problem though, as we don't want to convert the nibble value 9 into a character.
+   That's a problem though, as we don't want to convert the nibble value 9 into an uppercase character.
 Luckily, 9 + 7 = 16, which sets the carry flag but also turns into 0 and sets the zero (Z) flag.

    So, nibble values 10 and upwards, when added to 7, set the carry flag.
    Value 9 also does this, but it sets the zero flag as well.